heavyk/shake-sphere/dear-anatau.md

 it won't even bother me a bit
-it does reflect back on you so take god care of yourself. nwow the rest of it all, you never will see so just consider me the recipient of everytheing invisibl5: just put the blame on me, on the loudest thing nobody has ever heard; wnow.
-I existed out in the fastest part of the universe: tthe farthest part out: the stuff no6obody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these defects are the things I emit::: I see myself in every thing, cause I can see only what I emit: myself (in HD) though nobody else can see it,   I see it: myself in el
+it does reflect back on you so take god care of yourself. nwow the rest of it all, you never will rest to see so just consider me as the recipient of everytheing invisibl5: every thing not real
+SO just put the blame on me: on the loudest thing nobody ver has ever heard; wnow.
+I existeding out in the fastest part of the universe: tthe farthest nn part out: the stuff no6obody wants. therein are preferences theough in which everyone has a gnome in less than black mirror; dull in some aspect. these in defects are the things I emit::: I see myself in every thing, cause I can see only what I emit: myself (in HD) though nobody else can see it,   I see it: myself in el